SimoneGalla/X-ray-accreting-pulsar/pulse-Profile-X-ray-pulsars/README.md

-# Database x-ray pulsars
+# Database simulated pulse profiles of accreting X-ray pulsars

-This project defines the parameters of the x-ray pulsar and generates the expected pulse profile starting from these parameters.
+This project defines the parameters of the X-ray pulsar and generates the expected pulse profile starting from these parameters.
 The simulated results are then stored in a file for later usage.
 The files to read and compare the data are also part of the project.

 # Tables of contents
 - The physics